sky-uk/toolkit/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**

-A clear and concise description of what you expected to happen.
+Description of what you expected to happen.

 **Attempted Fixes**

 What have you tried to resolve this issue?
-What have you done to mitigate this problem within your own application?
+Have you already attempted fixes within your own application?

 **Screenshots**
 If applicable, add screenshots to help explain your problem.